python/mypy/docs/source/python36.rst

 Python 3.6 allows coroutines defined with ``async def`` (:pep:`492`) to be generators, i.e. contain ``yield`` expressions.
 It also introduced a syntax for asynchronous comprehensions.
-This example uses the ``AsyncIterator`` type to define an async generator:
+This example uses the :py:class:`~typing.AsyncIterator` type to define an async generator:

 .. code-block:: python